-SDS conducts monthly "draws" from the list of the 4 highest scoring individuals.
+SDS conducts monthly "draws" from the list of the 4 highest scoring individuals for the HCB I/DD waiver.
 Per approved waiver application 50 individuals a year are "drawn" from the registry.
 The selected individuals are notified via certified mail of the opportunity to possibly utilize HCB waiver services.
 This notice includes information about the Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) Level of Care (LOC) process.